Karen Salvador Assistant Professor of Music Education

-Karen Salvador is an Assistant Professor of Music Education at Michigan State University’s College of Music, where she teaches courses regarding music in early childhood and elementary general music as well as graduate-level seminars in music education philosophy and research.
-Prior to her appointment at Michigan State, Salvador coordinated the music teacher certification program at the University of Michigan-Flint.
+Karen Salvador is an Assistant Professor of Music Education at Michigan State University’s College of Music, where she teaches courses regarding music in early childhood and elementary general music as well as graduate seminars in music education psychology and research.
+Prior to her appointment at Michigan State, Dr. Salvador coordinated the music teacher certification program at the University of Michigan-Flint.
 She previously taught elementary general music (K-4) in Eaton Rapids, MI; choir and drama in Palmerston North, New Zealand; early childhood music at the MSU Community Music School; children’s choirs in Grand Rapids, MI; and early childhood music at the UM-Flint Early Childhood Development Center.

-Salvador earned her PhD in Music Education and Master’s degree in Choral Conducting from Michigan State University, and holds a Bachelor’s degree in vocal performance from Western Michigan University.
+Dr. Salvador earned her PhD in Music Education and Master’s degree in Choral Conducting from Michigan State University, and holds a Bachelor’s degree in vocal performance from Western Michigan University.
 Her research pertains to how music educators meet individual student needs, particularly in early childhood and elementary grades.
 This research extends into music teacher education, exploring both program practices for music educator preparation and also the lived experiences of music educators who are working to become more inclusive and responsive.
 Her research appears in journals including Journal of Research in Music Education, International Journal of Music in Early Childhood, Arts Education Policy Review, Research Studies in Music Education, Journal of Music Teacher Education, and Music Educators Journal.
-Most recently, Dr. Salvador contributed the content on inclusive practices in the forthcoming Music Play 2.
+Most recently, Dr. Salvador contributed the content on inclusive practices to Music Play 2.